Guidizzolo: Main sights

-The most ancient edifice is the Oratory of St. Lawrence, a small Romanesque devotional building dating from the 13th century.
+The most ancient edifice is the Oratory of St. Lawrence, a small Romanesque architecture devotional building dating from the 13th century.

+Location

+The territory of Guidizzolo consists of the central core and three hamlets: Birbesi and Rebecco, located to the south-east, and Selvarizzo, located south-west of the main centre.
+It belongs to the sub-hilly area at the foot of the heights bordering Lake Garda towards the Po Valley.

+The town is about 30 km from Mantua, 40 km from Brescia and Verona and 20 km from Lake Garda.

+According to the Seismic Classification, the municipality belongs to zone 3 (medium-low seismicity).

+The cycle path running along the Virgilio canal towpath makes it possible to retrace transversally - along the ideal east-west axis represented by the canal - a large portion of the foothills territory, from Guidizzolo to arrive near the Mincio river by connecting to the Mincio cycleway.

+Environment

+Guidizzolo's climate is typical of the upper Po Valley of the temperate sub-continental type: winters are moderately harsh, with little rain and foggy days; summers are hot and muggy with thunderstorms; springs and autumns are generally rainy.

+Climate classification: zone E 2428 62.

 Guidizzolo Tragedy

-The road between Cerlongo and Guidizzolo, in the communal territory of Cavriana, was the location of Alfonso de Portago's fatal accident in the 1957 Mille Miglia, where 12 people died.
+The road between Cerlongo and Guidizzolo, in the communal territory of Cavriana, was the location of Alfonso de Portago's fatal accident in the 1957 Mille Miglia, where 11 people died.
 A memorial at the roadside commemorates the event.

-De Portago's 4.2-litre Ferrari 335 S blew a tyre and crashed into the roadside crowd travelling at 250 km/h.
-The crash killed the driver, the co-driver and ten spectators, including five children.
+De Portago's 4.0-litre Ferrari 335 S blew a tyre and crashed into the roadside crowd while travelling at 250 km/h.
+The crash killed the driver, the co-driver and nine spectators, including five children.
 Spinning out of control, the Ferrari hit a channel on the left side of the road, then veered back into the onlookers.
 Two of the dead children were hit by a concrete highway milestone that was ripped from the ground by the car and thrown into the crowd.
-The body of Portago was in two sections, and co-driver Edmund Nelson was badly disfigured beneath the upside down vehicle.
+The body of de Portago was in two sections, and co-driver Edmund Nelson was badly disfigured beneath the upside down vehicle.

 Enzo Ferrari was charged with manslaughter in a criminal prosecution that was finally dismissed in 1961.